duncan-roe/nfq/nfq6/README.md

         4: Send packets to alternate -a queue
         5: Force on test 4 and specify BYPASS
         6: Exit nfq6 if incoming packet contains 'q'
+        7: Use pktb_usebuf()
+        8: Give pktb_usebuf() an odd address
+        9: Replace 1st ASD by F
+       10: Replace 1st QWE by RTYUIOP
+       11: Replace 2nd ASD by G
+       12: Replace 2nd QWE by MNBVCXZ
+       13: Use TCP
+       14: Report EINTR if we get it
+       15: Log netlink packets with no checksum
+       16: Log all netlink packets
+       17: Replace 1st ZXC by VBN
+       18: Replace 2nd ZXC by VBN

 ## Useful command lines
 Run each of these in a separate window